Jonah Buyoya

 Dingindaba Jonah Buyoya (born 7 February 1997) is a Zambian journalist, television and radio presenter, and investigative reporter.
-He works with Diamond Television (Diamond TV) in Lusaka and is best known internationally for winning the BBC News Komla Dumor Award in 2022.
+He works with BBC Africa Service based in Nairobi, Kenya.
+He worked at Diamond Television (Diamond TV) in Lusaka until 30th November, 2025.
+He is best known internationally for winning the BBC News Komla Dumor Award in 2022.
 He has produced broadcast investigations and documentaries on governance, road safety and democracy in Southern Africa.

 Early life and education

 Buyoya was born in Choma, Southern Province, to Stanley and Violet Buyoya.
 He began his early childhood education at Habuce Private School before moving to Kabwe, where he completed Grades 1 to 7.
 Following the death of his father in 2008, his family relocated to Mazabuka, where he pursued his secondary education at St Edmunds’ Secondary School.
 He is the youngest of six siblings.

 After completing his secondary education, Buyoya went on to pursue tertiary studies at Cavendish University and the Zambian Open University, while beginning his career in broadcasting.